ymzuiku/gojest/README.md

 gojest is like jest(nodejs) in golang.

-This gif is test first fail on keydown `f`:
+This gif is focus test first fail on keydown `f`:

 ![](./gojest.gif)